Why is this medication prescribed?

 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
-Store it in a cool place (between 46-59 °F, 8-15 °C) or in the refrigerator.
+Store capsules in a cool place (between 46-59 °F, 8-15 °C) or in the refrigerator.
 Do not allow the capsules to freeze.
+Store the unopened dronabinol solution in the container in the refrigerator.
+Once opened, the dronabinol solution can be stored at room temperature for up to 28 days.
 Keep medication away from heat, direct light, and moisture.
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.

 Store dronabinol in a safe place so that no one else can take it accidentally or on purpose.
-Keep track of how many capsules are left so you will know if any are missing.
+Keep track of how many capsules and solution are remaining so you will know if any medication is missing.

 In case of emergency/overdose